andylow92/Tomo/README.md

       → @keyframes on individual body parts
 ```

 Characters are lightweight, scalable to any size, and trivial to customize.
-The entire system with all five characters and full animation is around 1200 lines.
+The entire system with all four characters and full animation is around 1200 lines.

 ---